Long-term Residence Permit of a Resident of Another EU Member State

 4. Submit the application

-You must submit a long-term residence permit application or a new long-term residence permit application (changing the purpose of residence) in person at a Ministry of the Interior office.
+You must submit a long-term residence permit application or an application for a new long-term residence permit (changing the purpose of residence) in person at a Ministry of the Interior office.

-Are you not sure if you must submit the application in person?
+Are you not sure whether you must submit the application in person?
 For more information click here.

 If you submit the application in person, you will receive a slip confirming the submission and a reference number assigned to your application.
 You need to know the reference number, for example, to be able to track the state of your proceedings.

-If you have submitted the application within the given time limit, during the time when your application is being processed you are staying in the Czech Republic legally, even if your current residence permit or visa expires (for more information please see the section Fiction of residence).
+If you have submitted your application within the given time limit, during the time when your application is being processed you are staying in the Czech Republic legally, even if your current residence permit or visa expires (for more information please see the section Fiction of Residence).
 This is the case, with some exceptions, until a final decision on your application is taken.
-At the Ministry of the Interior offices you can also apply for a certificate confirming permission for your residence (bridging visa).
-A bridging visa allows you, for example, to leave the Czech Republic and return again during the time when your application is being processed.
+At the Ministry of the Interior offices you can also apply for a certificate confirming permission for your residence (Bridging Visa).
+A Bridging Visa allows you, for example, to leave the Czech Republic and return again during the time when your application is being processed.

 5. Wait for the decision